Undergraduate Program

 Our chapter has won Most Outstanding Chapter four of the past seven years.
 There is only one chapter selected as Most Outstanding of 95 chapters nationally and internationally.
 In the past seven years, our chapter has won a Chapter of Excellence award the three years that we did not win Most Outstanding.
 We are the current Materials Bowl champions, and we have won this competition six of the twelve times that it has been held.
 No other school has won the competition more than twice.

-Outreach Chairs: Ryan McGinnis, Nathan Woodward, Andrew Hope
+Outreach Chairs: Ryan McGinnis, Andrew Hope, and Kaylyn Courtney

 Prospective Student FAQ